 Cobalt Digital Chooses Wall Street Communications for Global Content Marketing

-URBANA, ILL.—Cobalt Digital has enlisted Wall Street Communications as its agency of record to handle worldwide content marketing for its broadcast-related signal-processing and terminal equipment.
+URBANA, Ill. -- June 15, 2015 -- Cobalt Digital has enlisted Wall Street Communications as its agency of record to handle worldwide content marketing for its broadcast-related signal-processing and terminal equipment.
 Wall Street Communications will work with Cobalt Digital to promote its products in its primary markets of broadcast and sports, while also raising awareness among organizations in government, education, corporate, and professional A/V markets.

 The latest product and technology information